CAS IT

 Some additional information about internships:

-• Internet-based job board is located at Career Center's Hire a Redbird site.
+• Internet-based job board is located at Hire a Redbird site.

 • Interns are generally eligible for Workers' Compensation coverage.